skyfielders/python-skyfield/skyfield/documentation/positions.rst

 we can discuss the three positions:

 * A :class:`Barycentric` position
-  measures its |xyz| from the Solar System’s center of mass, a frame of reference that’s inertial enough to support the :meth:`~Barycentric.observe()` method, which needs to apply effects like light travel time and relativity to determine where a *target* object will appear in the sky.
+  measures from the Solar System’s center of mass, so its |xyz| is in the Barycentric Celestial Reference System (BCRS) — a frame of reference that’s inertial enough to support the :meth:`~Barycentric.observe()` method.

   You’ll usually start a Skyfield script by generating a barycentric position